shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 8. The “**print only if codeable**” – option you can activate in the DHL settings will check whether the address is correct or not before generating the label.
 9. **Bulk Label Creation** allows you to create multiple DHL Labels at once.
 10. **Return Parcel Handling** allows you to print a return label with a “return address” so your customer can return the shipment easily.
+11. **For Parcel Benelux**, this plugin has certified compatibility with WMPL that enables you to leverage multilingual capabilities.
+Click [here](https://wpml.org/plugin/dhl-for-woocommerce/) for further information.

 == Availability by countries and prerequisites ==

-Based on your sender country and shipping preference, different access credentials for **DHL Paket and and Deutsche Post International** are required for the configuration:
+Based on your sender country and shipping preference, different access credentials for **DHL Paket, DHL Parcel NL and Deutsche Post International** are required for the configuration:

 **DHL Paket for Germany**: Log in with your business customer portal credentials. (not a customer yet?
 Click [here](https://www.dhl.de/de/geschaeftskunden/paket/plugin-kunde-werden/angebot-dhl-geschaeftskunden-online.html?source=woocommerce) for **DHL Paket**)

+**DHL Parcel for Benelux**: Please self-generate your API credentials with your business customer portal account. (not a customer yet?
+Click [here](https://www.dhlparcel.nl/en/business/get-quote) for **DHL Parcel Benelux**).

 **Deutsche Post International for Europe**: ask your sales contact for credentials for this plugin. (not a customer yet?
 Click [here](https://www.deutschepost.com/en/business-customers/contact/email.html)).